michael-beebe/RaiderSTREAM/README.md

 ![Gather Scatter](.github/readme_images/gather_scatter.png)

 ## Multi-process Support<a id="multi_node_support"></a>
 RadierSTREAM does not currently use any inter-process communication routines such as MPI_SEND or SHMEM_PUT within the benchmark kernels.
-Instead, the programming models are essentially leveraged as a <b>resource allocator</b>.
+Instead, the distributed programming models are essentially leveraged as a <b>resource allocator</b>.
 It is worth noting that for the multi-process implementations, each processing element DOES NOT get its own copy of the STREAM arrays.
 The STREAM arrays are distributed evenly across a user-specified number of processing elements (PEs), each PE computes the kernel and writes the result back to its own array segment.

 ![Multi-process Support](.github/readme_images/oshrun.png)

 ## Citing RaiderSTREAM<a id="citing"></a>
-To properly cite RaiderSTREAM, please use the following reference:
+To cite RaiderSTREAM, please use the following reference:
 * M. Beebe, B. Williams, S. Devaney, J. Leidel, Y. Chen and S. Poole, "RaiderSTREAM: Adapting the STREAM Benchmark to Modern HPC Systems," 2022 IEEE High Performance Extreme Computing Conference (HPEC), Waltham, MA, USA, 2022, pp. 1-7, doi: 10.1109/HPEC55821.2022.9926292.

 BibTeX citation: